 You can upgrade your plan in your dashboard at any time.
 You may not be able to downgrade to a smaller performance size plan based on your traffic history.

-There are some inherent limitations with using an analytics suite (e.g. Google Analytics) when measuring site traffic.
-The following traffic will be collected in our logs, but will not be present in most analytics:
+For example, the following traffic will be collected in our logs, but will not be present in most analytics:

 Static requests (images PDFs, CSS, JS, etc) are not included in our normal traffic metrics.
 Under regular CMS use-cases, these supporting requests to render HTML pages for users with browsers are not a concern.